AMAZING FAMILY-MAN1 of 12

 The storyline remains one of the most controversial in Spider-Man history, with some fans still upset about what went down, a half-decade later.

-But there's good news for fans of Pete and MJ's wedded bliss - the current volume of Amazing Spider-Man has brought them back together as a couple.
-But recent developments may just put that status in jeopardy once again.
+But there's good news for fans of Pete and MJ's wedded bliss - the current volume of Amazing Spider-Man has brought them back together as a couple - but even that has had its complications.

 1 of 12